News

 Our views of North Yorkshire.
 (Photo by George Hodan)

-Morning: breakfast in The Old Swan’s glass-ceilinged Wedgwood dining room – and then we’ll travel to a secluded valley to explore Fountains Abbey, one of the biggest and best preserved ruined (which sounds like an oxymoron) Cistercian monasteries in England.
+Morning: After breakfast we’ll travel to a secluded valley to explore Fountains Abbey, one of the biggest and best preserved ruined (which sounds like an oxymoron) Cistercian monasteries in England.

-Some of 2019’s Decency Be Damned participants at an historic pub.
-(Photo by Kirsten Koza)
+(Some of 2019’s participants at an historic pub.
+Photo by Kirsten Koza)

 Evening: three course dinner in Harrogate at an excellent brasserie, and readings back at The Old Swan.